-FINDING → Requests for additional stops along existing routes, along with requests for shelters to be installed at existing stops, do not meet the definition of Unmet Transit Need, unless there are no stops available within a reasonable walking distance.
+FINDING \rightarrow Requests for additional stops along existing routes, along with requests for shelters to be installed at existing stops, do not meet the definition of Unmet Transit Need, unless there are no stops available within a reasonable walking distance.
 On local routes, the average distance between B-Line bus stops is less than a quarter mile.
-Which means along the route, on average, a passenger is always within 250 yards of a stop.
+Stop locations on current routes will be looked at as part of the Route Optimization Study.

-In Oroville combine routes 25 & 27 into a single route and have routes 24 and 26 each operate with on its own route.
+• In Oroville combine routes 25 & 27 into a single route and have routes 24 and 26 each operate with on its own route.
 This would reduce the waiting time and help the on-time performance of the Oroville routes.

-FINDING → This is an operation issue and does not meet the definition of Unmet Transit Need, since service already exists.
-However, that being said, although not an unmet need, this idea to improve the routing in Oroville is understandable.
-Changes to improve the service in Oroville are addressed in the FY 20/21 Transit and Non-Motorized Plan update and are currently being considered from an operational viewpoint in the Route Optimization Study.
+FINDING → This is an operations issue and does not meet the definition of Unmet Transit Need, since service already exists.
+However, the issue of improving service in Oroville is being looked at in-depth as part of the Route Optimization Study.